samkatzen/bus-route-challenge/README.md

 In order to run this challenge all you need to do is to click the button at the top of webpage and a tracker will appear along the bus route between Havard and MIT.

-Some future improvements I could make to this project would be to add live tracking of buses or closest bus stop to the users location.
+Some future improvements I could make to this project would be to add live tracking of buses or the closest bus stop to the users location.

 License Information